-A: On each matter to be voted upon, you have one vote for each share of Common Stock you own as of April 18, 2012, the Record Date.
+A: On each matter to be voted upon, you have one vote for each share of common stock you own as of April 2, 2014, the Record Date.
+Stockholders may not cumulate votes.

 Q: Will there be any other items of business on the agenda?